MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-autofunction.md

 ---
 title: bin_auto() - Azure Data Explorer
-description: Learn how to use the bin_auto() function to control the bin size and starting point. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
+description: Learn how to use the bin_auto() function to round values down to a fixed-size bin. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022